Place-Based Systems Change for Regeneration and Well-Being

-Place-based ways of living are needed to effectively confront our interrelated environmental, social, and economic crises.
+Place-based ways of living are needed to effectively confront our interrelated environmental and social crises and stem the decline of human well-being.
 This shift in how we live is entirely possible but requires systems change to reorient our lives around the places where we live.

 When critical levers— shifting power, transforming land use, resetting culture, and leveraging other systems— are applied to systems, conditions arise that enable living connected to place and make the regeneration of community, nature, and local economies possible.
-Strategic Collaboration, systems-oriented government, place-based education, and personal change are need to catalyze systems change.
+Strategic Collaboration, systems-oriented government, place-based education, and personal change pull the levers and catalyze systems change.

 Place-Based Systems emerge, collectively shape how we live, and support collective well-being (personal, community, and environmental well-being together):